U.S. to hold bankers responsible for sanctions violations

 “Although sanctions enforcement cases involving financial institutions have typically concluded with civil penalties at the corporate level, individuals can and do face liability ... when they are personally responsible for sanctions violations, and Treasury’s Office of Foreign Assets Control will take appropriate enforcement action in these circumstances,” Treasury spokesman John Sullivan said this week.

 The Treasury’s Office of Foreign Assets Control (OFAC) is responsible for administering the U.S. sanctions regime and can fine parties that violate it.
-While the office has levied big financial penalties against banks - most recently Britain’s HSBC HSBCUK.UL and Standard Chartered STANB.UL, it has not exercised its authority to penalize individual bankers.
+While the office has levied big financial penalties against banks - most recently Britain’s HSBC and Standard Chartered, it has not exercised its authority to penalize individual bankers.
 The office lacks authority to directly pursue other penalties, such as jail time.

 “There have been cases involving individuals that OFAC has brought, but not individuals who were explicitly employees of financial institutions acting on behalf of the financial institution,” veteran OFAC official Dennis Wood said at an anti-money-laundering conference in Florida earlier this week.